 - time to resolve any issues such as late award claims or pending results (shown as Q)

-- A-level, AS, GCSE double award and Modular Science will continue to show a mark and grade for each unit and an overall mark and grade for the subject.
+- A-level, AS and GCSE double award will continue to show a mark and grade for each unit and an overall mark and grade for the subject.

 If you are a student, please contact your exams officer or teachers who can share your results with you and discuss your options.
 Please do not contact us about your results as we are unable to discuss them with you or your parents directly.